KWR-Water/pipepermcalc/documentation/source/tutorial.rst

 Step 2: Calculate the allowable groundwater concentration
 =========================================================
-The drinking water concentration is given in the set_conditions() function (keyword: concentration_drinking_water), or if no concentration is specified, the default is set as the drinking water norm from the internal database.
+The drinking water concentration is given in the set_conditions() function (*concentration_drinking_water*), or if no concentration is specified, the default is set as the drinking water norm from the internal database.
 Both the groundwater concentration which would not exceed the peak and the mean daily concentration can be calculated.

 .. ipython:: python
-    :okwarning:

     pipe2.set_conditions(chemical_name="Benzeen",
                             temperature_groundwater=12,